Spectral-Finance/lux/README.md

 ## Connecting with Cursor

-We provide two ways to connect Cursor to your Codespace:

-### Option 1: Using the Setup Script (Recommended)

-We provide a convenient setup script that automates the entire process:
+We provide a convenient setup script that helps you connect Cursor to your Codespace:

 ```bash
 # Make the script executable if needed